A trendy, artistic neighborhood packed with designer cafés, independent galleries, and sidewalk art sellers.

 The annual Kala Ghoda Arts Festival is well-known for its avant-garde installations, performances, and debates.

 HISTORY OF KALA GHODA

-The Kala Ghoda precinct is broadly described as the region extending from the Regal Circle at the southern end of Mahatma Gandhi Road up to the Bombay University on the northern end, bounded to the west by the Oval Maidan and to the east by the Lion Gate.
+The Kala Ghoda precinct is broadly described as the region extending from the Regal Circle at the southern end of Mahatma Gandhi Road to the Bombay University on the northern end, bounded to the west by the Oval Maidan to the east by the Lion Gate.

 KALA GHODA STATUE and ITS HISTORY

 Time travel back to the mid-nineteenth century, when the Prince of Wales (later King Edward VII) ruled over this renowned road in Bombay, and we’ll see how things have changed.

 Sir Albert Abdullah David Sassoon, a descendant of the Sassoon family, one of Bombay’s founding families, gave the Kala Ghoda sculpture to the city.